CPS COMPETITION RULES

 Finally deselect the image (Ctrl D) And then ‘SAVE AS’ not ‘SAVE’ to ensure you do not over write your original!!

-4. POINTS AWARDED In all competitions the judge will make the following awards in each medium (prints and projected digital images) and each class (A or B):
+In all competitions judges will be asked to be give a mark within the range 12 to 20 for each image in each medium (prints and projected digital images) and in each class (A or B).

 5. RETENTION OF ENTRIES